Thoughts on an Accessibility “Get Well” Plan

 In general, hire and manage towards accessibility expertise with every developer, rather than hiring or singling out individuals; to me, the latter seems to bring particular problems, including the signal that accessibility was not everyone’s responsibility.

-If you ask me whether this means to forego hiring an accessibility specialist in favor of having accessibility generalists—yes, that’s my preference.
-This is not to say specialists couldn’t be used for audits and trainings.
+If you’re asking me whether this means to forego hiring an accessibility specialist in favor of having accessibility generalists—yes, that would be my preference.
+This is not to say specialists couldn’t be used for audits and trainings though.

 -